-Dr. O'Neill is Assistant Adjunct Professor in the Pharmacology and Toxicology Graduate Group at University of California-Davis.
+Dr. O'Neill serves as a member of the Executive Board and provides consulting on many aspects of vision science with a specific focus on study design and regulatory requirement considerations for IND submission.
+Dr. O'Neill is an Assistant Adjunct Professor in the Pharmacology and Toxicology Graduate Group at University of California-Davis.
 He has contributed to 26 regulatory submissions in the US, EU, Australia and Japan, coauthored over 40 peer-reviewed publications, and been a Diplomate of the American Board of Toxicology since 1995.
 With 14 years of biotechnology and pharmaceutical development experience, Dr. O'Neill has led non-clinical development efforts regarding anti-angiogenic molecules including the targeted oncology monoclonal antibody AvastinTM, and the intra-vitreally delivered monoclonal antibody fragment LucentisTM, a treatment for the neovascular form of age-related macular degeneration.

 Maternal Phenylketonuria syndrome: Studies in mice suggest a potential approach to a continuing problem.

 Authors: Zeile WL, McCune HC, Musson DG, O'Donnell B, O'Neill CA, Tsuruda LS, Zori RT, Laipis PJ